PHOX-9/Fem-care/README.md

 FEM-CARE AI is intended for educational and wellness support purposes only.
 It does not replace professional medical advice, diagnosis, or treatment.
 Users should consult qualified healthcare professionals for medical concerns.

----

-## NOTE: This is a female only repository.
-Only PRs from female contributors will be accepted.